Noel-Fredrick-au19/Form-MERN/README.md

-Sure, here's a detailed `README.md` that you can use for your project:

----

 # MERN Stack CRUD Application with Drag-and-Drop Functionality

 This project is a MERN stack application that implements CRUD (Create, Read, Update, Delete) operations with drag-and-drop functionality.
 It includes user authentication and authorization using JWT tokens.